 The driver operating on the favored road has the right of way-as long as she is obeying the rules of the road.

 What about whether a "favored" driver can be denied recovery?
-If sufficient evidence is put forth that the favored driver was in fact negligent, and the proximate cause of the accident, then the question of whether or not recover is barred on contributory negligence principles is one for the jury.
+If sufficient evidence is put forth that the favored driver was, in fact, negligent, and the proximate cause of the accident, then the question of whether or not recover is barred on contributory negligence principles is one for the jury.
 Speeding by the favored driver is rarely enough to relive that driver of their statutory preference, or right of way as a matter of law, created by the rule.
 An experienced lawyer knows that the favored driver's driving drunk, on the wrong side of the road, without headlights is enough to lift the statutory preference conferred by the rule, and a person injured by that conduct may recover, even if technically the "unfavored" driver.

 Despite some exceptions mentioned above, in the normal circumstance, the unfavored driver is going to be found negligent, and responsible for a causing an automobile accident.

 But what if there is no collision between the unfavored driver and the favored driver?
 [Imagine a situation where an unfavored driver violates the right of way of a driver, but there is no automobile accident between those vehicles, but rather an automobile accident involving the favored driver, and the car following the favored driver –who is also favored].
 The Court of Special Appeals has ruled that there is no requirement of an automobile accident between the favored and unfavored vehicles in order for the Boulevard Rule to operate against the unfavored driver.
 Pyles v.
 Rehman.
 321 A.2d 175.
+It has been some time since the appellate courts have issued a significant opinion on the application of the Rule.

 The law in this area can become intricate, in particular where passengers have brought personal injury claims against drivers, and both of the drivers have contributed to the automobile accident in some manner.
 An experienced Baltimore car accident lawyer can advise you of the role of the Boulevard rule in assessing fault in your personal injury case.